jyellick/obc-docs/whitepaper.md

 Consensus Manager is an abstraction defining the interface between the consensus algorithm and the other components.
 Consensus receives transactions, and depending on the algorithm, decides how to organize the transactions and when to execute them.
 Successful execution of transactions results in changes to the ledger.

-Openchain provides an implementation of Byzantine Agreement with advanced features in fault tolerance and scalability.
+Open Blockchain provides an implementation of Byzantine Agreement with advanced features in fault tolerance and scalability.

 Event Hub in a decentralized network is complex in nature, as an event may appear to occur multiple times, each on a peer node.
 Callbacks can end up receiving multiple invocations for the same event.
 Therefore, a peer node (preferably non-validator and local) manages the event pub/sub that applications are interacting with.
 The peer node emits events as conditions satisfied in no particular order.
 Events are not persisted — fire-and-forget, so applications should capture events if required.